 The dimensions of the East Asian economic miracle are not only financial and political, but also encompass labour relations and sexual politics.
 This course examines the gendered nature of the industrialization experience in Japan, Korea and China and ask how gender relations have been forged in the realm of Confucian capitalism.
 We begin with an examination of the first factory girls in East Asia: in Meiji Japan, in colonial Korea, and in pre-communist China, as we investigate how some of the great economies of the twentieth century came to be constructed on the labour and ingenuity of girl workers.
 Turning to the postwar period we follow the course of the “Economic Miracle” in East Asia and examine industrial labour, sex work, white-collar labour and entrepreneurship in the booms and crises of late capitalism.
 This course develops an understanding the integrated development of the capitalist and communist economies of East Asia.

-Learning Outcomes1.
+Upon successful completion, students will have the knowledge and skills to:1.
 Comprehend the historical development of capitalism and labour relations in East Asia

 2. Asses the significance of gendered dimensions of industrialisation and modernity in East Asia

 3. Integrate theoretical debates with historical analysis in discussions and original written work.

 4. Analyse labour politics from multiple perspectives including regional, Marxist, feminist, colonial, post-capitalist and post-socialist.

 5. Develop a critical understanding of the integrated development of capitalist and communist economies of East Asia.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.